 |Balinese Dance basic class||Rp145.000|

 Basic facilities like toilets are available on the premises.
 Souvenir’s shop sells art from the local artist available as well.
 There is even a museum cafe offering fine cuisine and snacks in the garden of the museum.
 It sets in a quiet and magnificent garden and lotus pond.
-The lunch set offered starts from IDR 115.000.
+The lunch set offered starts from IDR 115k.
 The set includes the main course, dessert, coffee, and drink.
 And serve snacks and drink for lunch or dinner.

 How To Get To Museum Puri Lukisan

-The Museum location is on the main street of Ubud and walkable.
-300 meters west from Ubud Palace and Ubud Art Market.
+The Museum’s location is on the main street of Ubud and is walkable.
+300 meters west of Ubud Palace and Ubud Art Market.
 At the intersection of Monkey Forest Road and the main street.
 A large wooden sign at the high split gate on the north side of the street marks the entrance to the museum parking lot.

 Museum Puri Lukisan Address

 The museum location is in Jl.
 Raya Ubud, Ubud, Kabupaten Gianyar, Bali 80571.